Privacy Policy

 - to fulfil legal obligations.

-PayPal may pass on data to affiliated companies, external service providers or credit agencies (e.g. credit agencies) insofar as this is necessary for the fulfilment of the contract or on the basis of its own legal grounds.
+PayPal may pass on data to affiliated companies, external service providers or credit reference agencies (e.g. credit reference agencies), insofar as this is necessary for the performance of the contract or on the basis of its own legal grounds.

 8.13.5 Transfer to third countries

 The use of PayPal as a payment method is voluntary.
-If we offer alternative payment methods, you can choose these if you do not wish to transfer data to PayPal.
+Where we offer alternative payment methods, you may choose these if you do not wish to transmit data to PayPal.

 8.13.7 Further information